-The Lead for Managing Medicines at London Meed is Katherine Brayne or in her absence Jo Cox or Charlotte McManus.
-In their duties, staff will be guided by their training, this policy and related procedures.
+The Lead for Managing Medicines at London Meed Primary School is Katherine Brayne or in their absence a member of the office team.
+In their duties staff will be guided by their training, this policy and related procedures.

-Implementation monitoring and review
+Implementation monitoring and review.

-All staff, governors, parents/carers and members of the London Meed community will be made aware of and have access to this policy.
-This policy will be reviewed bi-annually and its implementation reviewed and as part of the Head teacher's annual report to Governors.
+All staff, governors, parents/carers and members of the (name of school) community will be made aware of and have access to this policy.
+This policy will be reviewed biennially and its implementation reviewed and as part of the Head teacher's annual report to Governors.

 Insurance

-Staff who follow the procedures outlined in this policy and who undertake tasks detailed in the RMP Medical Malpractice Treatment Table are covered under WSCC insurance policies.
-The medical audit is available to view on West Sussex Services for Schools under 'guide to insurance for schools'.
-Claims received in respect of medical procedures not covered by the insurers will be considered under the Council's insurance fund.
+Staff who follow the procedures outlined in this policy and who undertake tasks detailed as 'cover available' in the RMP Medical Malpractice Treatment Table will be insured under the WSCC Public Liability insurance policy.
+The Treatment Table is available to view on West Sussex Services for Schools under Other Documents in the Insurance, Resources section.